 Many people came and went over the years as the band played informally, but in 2009, five musicians consolidated their act and got serious.
 They were Ted Leighton, Rick Kroener, Jeremy A. Cook, Rob McInnis, and Meaghan Haughian.
 They rehearsed like hell, built their repertoire, and released an album, “Knocking the Windowpane” in 2012.

-After releasing another album in 2016, “Whiskey, War & Whatnot”, and bidding fond farewells to Ted and Meaghan, the Residuals remain today: professional, fun-loving, skilled, and ready for any new musical challenge.
+After releasing another album in 2016, “Whiskey, War & Whatnot”, bidding fond farewells to Ted and Meaghan, and welcoming new bass player Paul Runalls, the Residuals remain today: professional, fun-loving, skilled, and ready for any new musical challenge.

 The Residuals playing Some Say the Divil is Dead and reels, 2014.